What is Lion's Mane Mushroom?

 Lion’s Mane is one of nature’s most powerful brain boosters and is considered a natural nootropic-like aid that helps memory, brain function, and mental focus.

-Lion’s Mane contributes to brain functioning and wellbeing in various ways, such as increased nerve growth, regeneration, and remyelination.
+Lion’s Mane contributes to brain functioning and well-being in various ways, such as increased nerve growth, regeneration, and remyelination.

 Resources